leonardo-ra/PI/Setup/README.md

 :white_check_mark: The program should be running! :white_check_mark:

 ## The Behaviour (What will the system do?)
-**ALTERAR ESTA PARTE**

 Once the system is running, several control messages will appear on your terminal window, one of which will be this one:

 > Do you wish to do Calibration?
 (Y/N)

-Pressing Y, y or enter, will have the system calibrate itself using previously taken photos of the working surface. **Acrescentar ou remover**
+Pressing Y, y or enter, will have the system calibrate itself using previously taken photos of the working surface.

 Afterwards, a big TestBox Control App should pop out.
 This App will show you the status of the TestBox and its transceivers.
 This window should be put to the side or minimised, not closed!